Your Macon County Rootsweb Volunteer Host

 My Mother's parents were Leonard Leonidis Shelmadine and Ethel Bailey and

-one of which was working for Howell's Dairy east of town while she attended
+was working for Howell's Dairy east of town.

 My father's parents were Charles H. Miles and Etta Carnahan and their farm

-was located east of Macon on Vine street about 2 1/2 miles.
-Charles was injured
+was located east of Macon, MO on Vine street about 2 1/2 miles.
+Charles was

-and later died from being crushed by a farm animal when my father was only
+crushed by a farm animal and soon died when my father was only 9 years old.

-9 years old.
 Etta died in 1929 when he was 22.
-My GG Grandfather, Armstead
+My GG Grandfather, Armstead J. Miles arrived

-J. Miles arrived in Macon Co. from VA in 1839 and William Arzwell Miles was
+in Macon Co. from VA in 1839 and his homestead was east of Atlanta aoubt 7 miles.

 Dad left the area and went into CCC for a short period and then to Chicago